LearnersGuild/partners/Operating Model/Sharing Files.md

 5. **OKRs** -- everyone at Learners Guild’s objectives and key results.

-6. **[Your Name]** -- every employee should have their personnel folder in the root directory with contracts, offer letters, etc. inside (shared only with you)
+6. **[Your Name]** -- every partner should have their personnel folder in the root directory with contracts, offer letters, etc. inside (shared only with you)

 ## Creating New Projects